-- > 67,000 horses and burros reside on BLM managed rangelands with an AML of ~27,000 - ~ 45,000 horses and burros are in long- and short-term holding facilities - 15-20% annual population increase; potential to double in size every 4-5 years
+- > 73,000 horses and burros reside on BLM managed rangelands with an AML of ~27,000 - ~ 46,000 horses and burros are in long- and short-term holding facilities - 15-20% annual population increase; potential to double in size every 4-5 years

-Section 3: Impacts of excess of wild horses and burros
+Section 3: Impacts of excess wild horses and burros

-- A. Horse and burro health starvation and dehydration are a likely result of overpopulation - B. Native wildlife competition for water and food resources and habitat degradation - C. Rangeland ecosystem soil compaction, spread of invasive species, desertification - D. Western heritage reduced grazing, impact to recreational activities; local economies at risk - E. Taxpayer dollars \$50 million spent on horses and burros in holding; costs continue to rise
+- 1. Horse and burro health starvation and dehydration are a likely result of overpopulation - 2.
+Native wildlife, threatened, and endangered species competition for water and food resources and habitat degradation - 3.
+Rangeland ecosystem soil compaction, spread of invasive species, desertification - 4.
+Western heritage reduced grazing, impact to recreational activities; local economies at risk - 5.
+Taxpayer dollars \$50 million spent on horses and burros in holding; costs continue to rise

-Section 4: Available Management Actions Identified by the Coalition for Congress' Consideration
+Section 4: Available Management Actions Identified by the Coalition for Consideration

-- Achieving population objectives that balance wild horse and burro populations with the needs of rangeland health will require the application of multiple management activities - Congress needs to provide and direct more management options for BLM to implement
+- Achieving population objectives that balance wild horse and burro populations with the needs of rangeland health will require the application of multiple management activities - The Advisory Board needs to consider all management options available